Why would you want to know the British word for zucchini?

 - Beetroot is just another way of talking about beets.
 Oddly, they are often sold at supermarkets already boiled, in soggy plastic bags.
 It's possible they've held on to the word root because there was a time when beet greens (a bit like bitter spinach) were more commonly available.
 But that's just my guess.

-- Marrow is not only the stuff that comes out of the middle of meat bones, it is also a large, bland vegetable related to zucchini - it looks a bit like zucchini on steroids.
+- Marrow is not only the stuff that comes out of the middle of meat bones, it is also a large, bland vegetable related to zucchini - it looks a bit like zucchini on steroids (which is actually kind of what it is).
 Sometimes, in the interests of accuracy, it can be called vegetable marrow.
 It's usually stuffed with some kind of savory filling to give it character.

 - Squash is not a vegetable in the UK but a sugary, fruity-flavored soft drink concentrate, with a small amount of fruit juice in it.
 It's mixed with water.
 The vegetable squash that Americans are used to is a relative newcomer to Britain.
 It's usually called by its varietal name - butternut squash, acorn squash - and sometimes orange fleshed vegetables that would be called squash in the USA are lumped together as pumpkin.

 The British have a habit of dropping words and bits of words from the names of some foods.
 It can be confusing for North Americans.
 Egg mayonnaise, for example, is not mayonnaise made from eggs.

 It's hardboiled egg, halved or sometimes sliced, covered in mayonnaise.
 Cauliflower cheese is cauliflower and cheese.
 Macaroni cheese is macaroni and cheese, not cheese made of macaroni.
 Chicken salad is a piece of chicken - a leg or some sliced chicken - with a lettuce and tomato salad on the side.
 Ditto ham salad.
 In fact the American dish of chopped ham with mayonnaise and relish is completely unheard of in Britain.